 Dr. Mercedes Rosello is our founding director and principal researcher.
 Mercedes is an experienced consultant with a background as a City of London lawyer, acquired prior to her transition into academic work.
 She specialises in the conservation and management of wild marine fisheries, the Common Fisheries Policy of the European Union, the operational patterns and human security impacts of IUU fishing, and the global and regional institutional governance of the oceans.
 Mercedes’ PhD in public international law, awarded by the University of Hull, involved research on IUU fishing as a mechanism of flag State accountability, with a particular focus on European Council Regulation 1005/2008 (the IUU Regulation).
-Her full professional and academic profile and list of publications are available here.
+Mercedes is a Senior Lecturer at Leeds Beckett University.
+Her academic profile and list of publications are available here.